Patriot, Tom Conroy, lists his picks for the best AR-15 Charging Handle and why he likes each so much.

 From the Manufacture: “Extra-thick handle includes a gas deflection groove to protect shooter from gas blowback.
 Extended finger latches aid in fast jam clearing.
 Flat Latch has a deep hook contour.
 Military (Mil.)
 Latch has smooth face with round edges that are easy on fingers.”

-Designed primarily for right-handed shooters, this one sells for right at $90.
+Designed primarily for right-handed shooters, this one sells for right around $96.

 From the Manufacture: “Drop-in replacement for factory issue handle lets you charge the rifle from either side of the receiver with a rapid palm “blading” motion or the traditional finger/thumb hold.
 Dual, over-sized release levers are mirror images of each other, with deeply grooved surfaces that ensure positive contact so you can operate the handle in one fluid, fast motion with wet or gloved hands.
 Radiused edges won’t cut the hand or snag on clothing and gear.
 Gives top of rifle a unique, aggressive appearance, too.”

-If you want an ambidextrous change handle that has clean lines, and isn’t noticeably lopsided, then the Raptor is the one for you.
-It costs right at $90.
+If you want an ambidextrous change handle that has clean lines and isn’t noticeably lopsided, then the Radian Weapons Raptor is the one for you.
+It costs right ar $85.00.

-Consistently one of the most-popular charging handles, the BCM Gunfighter is available with small, medium and large latches, letting you achieve the exact feel you want.
+Consistently one of the most popular charging handles, the Vltor BCM Gunfighter Charging Handle is available with small, medium, and large latches, letting you achieve the exact feel you want.
 It’s designed for right-handed shooters, and thus has the latch sticking out to the left, for easy reach by the supporting left hand.

 Why is this charge handle so popular?
 It’s designed to take the force and stress of rapid manipulation off the tiny little roll pin that holds the latch onto the charging handle.
 The Gunfighter will run and run without breaking or wearing out. sootch00 does a good job explaining this in the video below: